13.6 C

 • The mnemonic key bindings of Spacemacs ensure developers get the most out of their Notepad++ Linux alternative without bearing any hassle.

-• Spacemacs allows developers to switch easily between input styles and thus makes an excellent utility for pair-programming.
+• Spacemacs allows developers to switch easily between input styles, which makes it an excellent utility for pair programming.

 Download Spacemacs